josrolgil/josrolgil.github.io/_posts/2025-07-04-chaos-mesh.md

   duration: '400s'
 ```

-This yaml is defining an errno 5 for IO error, targetting a namespace and label selector for my pod and the container I want to affect.
+This yaml is defining an errno 5 for IO error, targeting a namespace and label selector for my pod and the container I want to affect.
 To run the experiment:

 ```
 kubectl -n chaos-mesh apply -f experiment.yaml